 Biden, in New Hampshire, jokingly calls student 'a lying, dog-faced pony soldier'

-Presidential contender Joe Biden jokingly called a college student in New Hampshire a "lying, dog-faced pony soldier" during a campaign event on Sunday, just two months after he unloaded on an Iowa voter whom he called a "damn liar."
+Presidential contender Joe Biden jokingly called a college student in New Hampshire a "lying, dog-faced pony soldier" during a campaign event on Sunday, just two months after he unloaded on an Iowa voter whom he called a "damn liar" and days after he dryly instructed a climate activist to "go vote for someone else."

-The campaign trail headscratchers came as Biden, 77, has gone on the offensive following his disappointing fourth-place finish in last week's maligned Iowa caucuses, well behind rivals Pete Buttigieg, Bernie Sanders and Elizabeth Warren.
+The campaign trail headscratchers came as Biden, 77, has gone on the offensive following his disappointing fourth-place finish in last week's disastrous Iowa caucuses, well behind rivals Pete Buttigieg, Bernie Sanders and Elizabeth Warren.

 The student, Madison, of Mercer University in Georgia, began by asking Biden how he could remain competitive in the race after that performance.

 "It's a good question," Biden responded.
 "Number one: Iowa's a democratic caucus.
 You ever been to a caucus?
 No you haven't.
 You're a lying, dog-faced pony soldier.
 You said you were; but now you got to be honest.
-I'm gonna be honest with you."
+I'm gonna be honest with you.
+It was a little bit confusing in Iowa."

 Biden had used the bizarre phrase in January as well, in response to a question about President Obama's broken promise that individuals would be guaranteed the option to keep their doctors under the Affordable Care Act.

-Contrary to reports that the line was from a John Wayne movie, TMZ reported that the phrase may have come from the 1952 Tyrone Power film called "Pony Soldier."
+Contrary to Biden's previous suggestions that the line was from a John Wayne movie, TMZ reported that the phrase may have come from the 1952 Tyrone Power film called "Pony Soldier."

 Nevertheless, the moment drew mockery from conservatives and other commentators.